evanseitz/ManifoldEM_ESPER/README.md

 # README
 ## Cryo-EM Synthethic Analysis

-This repository contains the software implementation for our paper **Heuristic Analysis of COnformational Reconstruction Techniques Using Simulated Cryo-EM Ensembles** (Seitz, Acosta-Reyes, ..., Frank): https://www.biorxiv.org/???.
+This repository contains the software implementation for our paper **Heuristic Analysis of Conformational Reconstruction Techniques Using Simulated Cryo-EM Ensembles** (Seitz, Acosta-Reyes, ..., Frank): https://www.biorxiv.org/???.
 It contains tools to apply the discussed methods to continuum models.

 ### Instructions: